Glatzli/model_comparison_codes/README.md

 		that you could also calculate differences between the simulations.

   	I would like to have UM & WRF data also in a regular lat/lon grid.
 How can I reproject/transform that?
+  	-> plotting with defining a projection in cartopy is easy.
+  	-> how interpolating/transforming?
+Pyproj documentation states that Area of use is important.
+Is not defined.
+  	Maybe I have to set Area of use somehow to get transformation with pyproj working?

    	- UM: subtract rotated_latitude_longitude from coords to have regular grid? or use pyproj?
   	- WRF: scipy 2d interpolation? or rather pyproj with smth like: